JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_05/currencies.md

 [3] rate(::Type{T}, ::Type{T}) where T<:Currency in Main at none:1
 ```

-There are three methods, and two of them are specified for the `Euro` type.
-So we have to define a specific method for  `Euro` to `Euro` conversion as follows.
+There are three methods.
+Since two of them can be selected when converting from euro to euro, we need to specify one more method.

 ```jldoctest currency; output=false
 rate(::Type{Euro}, ::Type{Euro}) = 1